The Poll Brothers: Gillis and George Get It Right, Again and Again

 This is the place to go for a cup of joe and a melt-in-your-mouth brownie or a quick lunch, packed for takeout, or enjoyed at the white marble communal high table with 12 stools.
 Tucked into the walkway around the corner from Cipollini at the Americana Manhasset, lots of umbrella tables outside make Pronto a great choice in nice weather.

-The winning choices go beyond the Tuscan tomato soup and shrimp salad, tuna wraps, baguette sandwiches, paninis with roast turkey or Brie and pancetta.
-There’s ready-to-go grilled salmon, white bean salad and hot dishes like stuffed peppers and tomatoes and spanakopita.
+The winning choices go beyond the Tuscan tomato soup and shrimp salad, tuna wraps, baguette sandwiches, and paninis with roast turkey or Brie and pancetta.
+There’s ready-to-go grilled salmon, white bean salad, and hot dishes like stuffed peppers and tomatoes, and spanakopita.